taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 During this time, I learned a lot about arduinos and cameras and how to film sea creatures.
 I took care of cuttlefish in all stages of their life cycle and even developed unique relationships with individuals.

-Many thanks to Kendra Buresch, Stephen Senft, Alex Schnell, Andrew Carvey, Arthur Petron, Troy McInerney, Kelsey Cramer, Corinne Cramer, Andrea Rummell, George Bell, Alan Kuzirian, Barbara Burbank, Lyda Harris, Dan Calzarette, and Roger T Hanlon for their support and assistance during this project.
+Many thanks to Kendra Buresch, Stephen Senft, Alex Schnell, Andrew Carvey, Arthur Petron, Troy McInerney, Kelsey Cramer, Corinne Cramer, Andrea Rummell, George Bell, Alan Kuzirian, Barbara Burbank, Lyda Harris, Dan Calzarette, and Roger T Hanlon for their support and assistance at Woods Hole during this project.
+Additional thanks to Adam Kampff and the Intelligent Systems lab for enabling and supporting this collaboration.

 ## Introduction